KarishmaChauhan1996/Bank-Loan-Data-Analysis-ML-Project/README.md

-# Bank-Loan-Data-Analysis-ML-Project
+# Loan Default Risk Analysis & Predictive Modeling

-## Project Overview
+## Overview

 This project focuses on analyzing loan performance and predicting loan defaults using a real-world lending dataset.
 It combines SQL-based data analysis, machine learning modeling in Python, and an interactive dashboard in Power BI to provide insights into customer behavior, risk segmentation, and default prediction.

-## Tools & Technologies
+## Objective

-- SQL Server – For data exploration, aggregation, and advanced analytics using window functions.
-- Python (Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn) – For preprocessing, feature engineering, model building, and evaluation.
-- Power BI – For creating interactive dashboards and visual summaries of key metrics.
+- Perform descriptive and exploratory data analysis using SQL to identify default trends and financial risk patterns.
+- Engineer meaningful features for modeling and segment borrowers by risk levels.
+- Build a classification model to accurately predict loan default risk.
+- Design a Power BI dashboard for intuitive, interactive, and actionable insight delivery

-## Data Description
+## Data Overview

 The dataset contains customer loan information including:

   - Demographics (State, Employment Length, Home Ownership)